Hi! It’s konkaz (@konkazuk) here.

 - Apple, Pear, Blackberry, and Rosehip (photo) (for jam & sourdough)

-but the person who knows the place would never tell you…
+According to some mothers, there is a spot in Hackney Marshes where you can find wild garlic, but the person who knows the location would never tell you…

 My wife dragged us around everywhere to find it, but no results were found.